sverrirs/ruvsarpur/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/sverrirs/ruvsarpur/master/img/entertainment.png" alt="logo" title="logo">
 </p>

-# RÚV Sarpur Download
+# RÚV Sarpur
-A python script that allows you to list, search and download TV shows off the Icelandic RÚV Sarpurinn website.
+[`ruvsarpur.py`](#ruvsarpurpy) is a python script that allows you to list, search and download TV shows off the Icelandic RÚV Sarpurinn website.

+[`webvtttosrt.py`](#webvtttosrtpy) is a python script that can convert webvtt and vtt files to the .srt subtitles format.
+(This format is used by the RÚV website for some episodes).

 Project website at https://sverrirs.github.io/ruvsarpur/